telerik/maui-docs/controls/collectionview/overview.md

 * [Filtering]({%slug collectionview-filtering%})&mdash;You can filter the items in the CollectionView by using the exposed filter descriptors.

+* [Item Swipe]({%slug collectionview-item-swipe-overview%})&mdash;When users swipe, the CollectionView can reveal a designated custom view with actionable content.

+* [Drag &amp; Drop]({%slug collectionview-dragdrop-overview%})&mdash;The .NET MAUI CollectionView provides drag and drop functionality which allows the end user to reorder its items as well as drag and drop items between two CollectionViews.

+* [Load on Demand]({%slug collectionview-load-on-demand%})&mdash;In addition to the built-in UI virtualization, the CollectionView supports a load-on-demand functionality, which optimizes the initial loading of the application.
+As a result, the new items are loaded either by a Button (manual) or by scrolling towards end (automatic) of the CollectionView.

+* [Refresh Data]({%slug collectionview-pull-to-refresh})&mdash;Allows the user to manually trigger an update of the list through an integration with the .NET MAUI RefreshView control.

+* [Header and Footer]({%slug collectionview-header-footer})&mdash;Add content above and below the list with the items.
+Both header and footer content are scrolled along with the CollectionView items.

 * [Events]({%slug collectionview-events%})&mdash;The CollectionView exposes events that are invoked when scrolling, tapping on item or group item.

 * [Programmatic scrolling]({%slug collectionview-scrolling%})&mdash;CollectionView provides an API that allows you to scroll to a specific item.